Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-TWO/README.md

 ![amazon-cd-jenkins](https://github.com/Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/assets/108426517/219956c0-0803-4f2f-b362-c4b8a68fd766)

-### Congratulations you have successfully completed a CICD pipeline for an e-commerce application.
+### Congratulations you have successfully completed a CICD pipeline for an e-commerce application !